sbowman/migrations/README.md

 The "test" directory is used to test the migrations, both local and remote, and provides a complete example of using the package.

-Migrations 1.1.1 is completely API-compatible with Migrations 1.0.0.
+Migrations 1.2.1 is completely API-compatible with Migrations 1.0.0.
 Additionally, all the new remote migration functionality and Cobra/Viper command support described below is completely optional.
-It is isolated in packages so as not to pull in either the Cobra, Viper, or AWS packages into your application unless you use them.
+It is isolated in packages so as not to pull in either the Cobra, Viper, or AWS packages into your binary unless you use them.

+## Deprecation Warnings

+As of version 1.2, Cobra and Viper integrations are deprecated.
+Obviously not everyone is using these packages, and it seems presumptuous to force others to include them.

+The functionality will be completely removed in version 1.3.

 ## Adding Migrations to Your Application